November 12, 2013

 NON STUDENT DAY- Alameda Island Kids will be closed.
 Meyers Camp a new child care service for boys and girls will be open.
 For more information about this camp, please refer to Girls Incorporated of the Island City’s Non Student Day information below.

 After School Care: The Girls Program is open to all girls in 1st - 5th grade who are at least 6 years old.
-Girls register on a quarterly basis and there is a new sliding –scale fee structure based on income.
+Girls Inc. provides walking transportation to its center from the following schools (rain or shine): Franklin, Haight, Lum and Maya Lin. *New this year, Girls Inc. will provide van transportation from Ruby Bridges Elementary School.

 There is also a free middle and high school program, Girls Inc. Teens!, for girls in 6-8 grade and 9-12 grade.